zamastyle/phantom_mhike/Rest API Cheat Sheet.md

 but its not frequently useful and it is named expensive because it is.<br/>
 This can substantially slow down some query operations

+# Searching CEF Values

+the /rest/artifact endpoint has a unique search ability that can come in handy.
+In most cases you want to create a very specific rest query but sometimes you just have to search everything.
+It is recommended that you include a date filter as well as any other applicable filters to speed up the response and reduce the overhead on the search.

+Basic search syntax (searching for the term cve-0000 in all cef fields across all artifacts)<br/>
+<code>/rest/artifact?search_cef=["cve-0000"]</code>

+Filtered search for the same term (after Reb 10th and with a severity of high)<br/>

+<code>/rest/artifact?_filter_create_time__gt="2023-02-10T00:00:00.000000Z"&_filter_severity="high"&search_cef=["cve-0000"]</code>

 #  Filtering Data